Searching for cavities of various densities in the Earth's crust with a low-energy electron-antineutrino beta-beam: Neutrino propagation in matter

 \textit{Location and shape of the cavity inside the Earth}.\--- We have assumed the existence of a cavity of uniform density $\rho_\text{cavity}$ located within the Earth's crust, itself of density given by the Preliminary Reference Earth Model (PREM) \cite{Dziewonski:1981xy}.
-Together, the ocean, crust, and LID layers of the PREM have a depth of up to $80$ km and an average density of $\langle\rho_\oplus\rangle = 3.3$ g cm$^{-3}$.
-Interesting geological features such as porous rock cavities, mineral deposits and seismic faults lie in the crust and LID layers.
+Together, the ocean, crust, and LID (the low velocity zone, which is the main part of the seismic lithosphere) layers of the PREM have a depth of up to $80$ km and an average density of $\langle\rho_\oplus\rangle = 3.3$ g cm$^{-3}$.
+Interesting geological features such as porous rock cavities, mineral deposits, and seismic faults lie in the crust and LID layers.
 Therefore, we have supposed that no part of the cavity is below $80$ km.
-The cavity itself has been modelled as an ellipsoid, and we have studied an elliptic cross section of it, with major axis length $w_0$ and minor axis length $0.2 w_0$, as shown in Fig.~\ref{FigCavityConfiguration}a.

-Since the density profile of the Earth is radially symmetric, the position of the neutrino source (S) can be fixed at an arbitrary point on its surface, for a given source-detector baseline, $L_0$.
-In order to specify the location of the cavity, we need to set the distance $d_0$ measured along the baseline from the source to the cavity's surface.
+The cavity itself has been modeled as an ellipsoid, and we have studied an elliptic cross section of it, with major axis length $w_0$ and minor axis length $0.2 w_0$, as shown in Fig.~\ref{FigCavityConfiguration}a.
+This choice of shape constitutes a toy model of a real cavity, which might, of course, have a more complicated shape.
+Underground oil reservoirs and aquifers, in particular, have a flatter shape.
+However, our choice of an ellipsoid serves to more easily test the capability of our proposed method.
+After fixing the value of the source-detector baseline, $L_0$, we position the neutrino source (S) on the Earth's surface.
+Since the adopted density profile of the Earth is radially symmetric, we can place the source at any position on the surface.
+In order to specify the location of the cavity, we set the distance $d_0$ measured along the baseline from the source to the cavity's surface.